-To make an appointment at one of our five convenient locations, click here or call 502-896-8700 and tell the operator in which office you wish to be seen.
+To make an appointment at one of our five convenient locations, call 502-896-8700, Option 1.
 If you are calling from outside of Louisville, please feel free to use our toll-free number, 800-896-8656.
 Please keep in mind that we cannot offer a medical opinion regarding your condition without performing an examination.

 If you’re coming in for a complete, annual exam, please plan to be in our office for an estimated hour to an hour and a half.
 Before your appointment, please check with your insurance company to verify if you are covered under a vision care or medical eye care plan.
 When you come for your appointment, be prepared to pay any deductible and/or co-insurance as identified by your insurance plan.